apertium/organisation/Bylaws.md

 	<li>The Project Management Committee is headed by a President and has six more members, one of whom will act as Secretary, and another one as Treasurer.
 The Secretary and Treasurer may be the same person.</li>
 	<li>The responsibilities of the Project Management Committee include
 		<ol style="list-style-type:lower-alpha">
-			<li>Deciding what is distributed as products of Apertium project.
-Projects directly under Apertium's stewardship are considered thusly approved, unless otherwise noted.</li>
+			<li>Deciding what is distributed as products of Apertium.</li>
+			<li>Deciding what projects and repositories Apertium adopts.</li>
-			<li>Maintaining the project's shared resources, including the codebase repositories, mailing lists, websites.</li>
+			<li>Maintaining Apertium's shared resources, including the codebase repositories, mailing lists, websites.</li>
-			<li>Speaking on behalf of the project; although, the PMC could exceptionally give the right to speak on behalf of Apertium to a member of the Assembly of Voting Members.</li>
+			<li>Speaking on behalf of Apertium; although, the PMC could exceptionally give the right to speak on behalf of Apertium to a member of the Assembly.</li>
-			<li>Resolving licence disputes regarding products of the project.</li>
+			<li>Resolving licence disputes regarding products of Apertium.</li>
-			<li>Granting repository access to contributors.</li>
+			<li>Granting administrative repository access to contributors.</li>
-			<li>Granting voting rights to new or returning Voting Members.</li>
+			<li>Granting voting rights to new or returning Assembly members.</li>
-			<li>Maintaining these bylaws and other guidelines of the project.</li>
+			<li>Maintaining these bylaws and other guidelines of Apertium.</li>
 			<li>Promoting the active engagement of Apertium in larger free/open-source initiatives.</li>
-			<li>Attracting external funds or investing existing funds to further the objectives of the Apertium project.</li>
+			<li>Attracting external funds or investing existing funds to further the objectives of Apertium.</li>
-			<li>Deciding how to distribute the funds the Apertium project may get as the result of participating in externally-funded initiatives.</li>
+			<li>Deciding how to distribute the funds Apertium may get as the result of participating in externally-funded initiatives.</li>
 		</ol>
 	</li>
 	<li>The Project Management Committee votes on all of its decisions.
 The President has the casting vote.</li>
-	<li>The Project Management Committee has the obligation to submit to the Assembly of Voting Members the decisions that affect the work of the half or more of the members of the Assembly of Voting Members.</li>
+	<li>The Project Management Committee has the obligation to submit to the Assembly the decisions that affect the work of the half or more of the members of the Assembly.</li>
-	<li>Decisions of the Project Management Committee made other than in consultation with the Assembly are filed in a diary and are periodically presented to the Assembly of Voting Members.
+	<li>Decisions of the Project Management Committee made other than in consultation with the Assembly are filed in a diary and are periodically presented to the Assembly.
 The period between cannot be longer than three months.</li>
-	<li>The secretary of the Project Management Committee has the obligation of preparing the diary and presenting it to the Assembly of Voting Members.</li>
+	<li>The secretary of the Project Management Committee has the obligation of preparing the diary and presenting it to the Assembly.</li>
 	<li>Where possible, at minimum all members of the PMC shall have administrative access to all Apertium assets.
 If this is not possible, the PMC shall designate who is the responsible party.
 	<ol style="list-style-type:lower-alpha">
 		<li>All administrative access must be guarded by the best possible reasonable security practices.
 Where possible, multi-factor authentication and/or SSH keys must be used.</li>